 - 2025: mandatory declaration of the percentage of recycled content

 - 2031: 16% for cobalt, 6% for lithium and nickel

 - 2036: 26% for cobalt, 12% for lithium and 15% for nickel.

 European institutions also aim to define how efficient the recycling process is, and therefore the yield from the processes used, with new mandatory targets:

-*Amendments to the proposed regulation adopted by the European Parliament on March 10, 2022.
+*Final figures for the regulations adopted by the European Parliament on June 14, 2023.